 We have lots of high profile rewards and systems in school to promote good attendance and punctuality with the children.

 The children are awarded daily points for attendance on our Pupil Rewards System.
-Each week we hold a class attendance competition to compete for the Attendance Trophy; the class with the highest overall attendance for the whole year in both Key Stage 1 and 2 are rewarded with all expenses paid day trip to Filey in July.
+Each week we hold a class attendance competition to compete for the Attendance Trophy.

 Attendance is celebrated in our Foundation Stage with our weekly ‘School Attendance Matters’ SAM Competition.
 Each week, all children in FS2 who have 100% attendance receive a reward sticker and are placed in a draw to win a Breakfast Hamper for home.
 The class with the highest attendance that week also get to take care of Sam the dog, our attendance soft toy mascot.

-The Attendance Team in school are happy to work with both children and families to improve attendance and punctuality; please contact Mrs Gahan or Miss Douglass on 0113 2716978 Option 1.
+The Attendance Team in school are happy to work with both children and families to improve attendance and punctuality; please contact Mrs Gahan or Mrs Singleton on 0113 2716978 (Option 1).